Pros

 Numerous credit cards offer approval to people with bad credit, but few will do business with the worst of the bunch.
 Someone with a bankruptcy on his or her credit report may even have trouble getting a secured credit card.
 But such a blemish is fine as far as Milestone® is concerned, which is quite important when you consider that credit cards are by far the best credit-rebuilding tools available to consumers.

-The Milestone® Mastercard®’s standard starting credit line is $300.
-You won’t initially have access to that full amount, however, as a $35 to $75 annual fee will consume a chunk of that immediately upon opening your account.
-But if you need $225 to $265 for an emergency expense and can’t come up with the cash, this unsecured credit line could be quite valuable, especially if it proves to be your cheapest option.
+The Milestone® Mastercard®’s standard starting credit line is $700.
+You won’t initially have access to that full amount, however, as a $175 annual fee will consume a chunk of that immediately upon opening your account.
+But if you need $525 for an emergency expense and can’t come up with the cash, this unsecured credit line could be quite valuable, especially if it proves to be your cheapest option.

 Some unsecured cards for people with bad credit skirt first-year-fee regulations by charging so-called “processing” fees, payment of which is a precondition of account opening.
-Many cards in this segment also feint consumers by reducing their annual fees after the first year, while actually increasing overall costs with the institution of a new monthly fee.
-Milestone® stoops to neither practice, which should make your wallet very happy.
+Milestone® stoops to this practice, which should make your wallet happy.

 Milestone Credit Card Review Lowlights

-The first year you have this card, you will have to pay an annual fee that could range anywhere from $35 to $75, depending on the particulars of your credit history.
-If this card doesn’t help your credit score improve in order to graduate to a less expensive offer after those first 12 months, the ceiling on your annual fee will rise to $99 if you paid $75 the first year.
+The first year you have this card, you will have to pay an annual fee of $175.
+If this card doesn’t help your credit score improve in order to graduate to a less expensive offer after those first 12 months, the annual fee will drop to $49 but a monthly fee of $12.50 gets added to the mix.

-At the end of the day, such a potentially hefty cost has to be considered a negative.
-But, again, this card is relatively cheap compared to some of its unsecured competition, especially if you’re assigned fees at the low end of the scale.
+At the end of the day, such potentially hefty costs has to be considered a negative.

 Other Things To Consider About The Milestone Credit Card